In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Analysis

 \subsubsection{Overall fine-tuning for the non-linearity of MPPCs}

-If there remains overall difference between the true and the measured MPPC non-linearity, the effect appears as a linear relation between the photon counts and corrected squared sum, CSS: $\sum_ir^i\left(N_\mathrm{rec}^i\right)^2$ of events\cite{10.1093/ptep/ptad146}.
-Here, $r^i$ is the correction factor other than the MPPC non-linearity, and $N_\mathrm{rec}^i$ are the photon counts for each sampling of the waveform after the MPPC non-linearity correction.
-For this measurement, we used the photopeaks of the \SI{911}{\keV} gamma rays from $^{228}\mathrm{Ac}$, \SI{1461}{\keV} gamma rays from $^{40}\mathrm{K}$, and the double escape peak of \SI{2615}{\keV} gamma rays from $^{208}\mathrm{Tl}$.
-Distributions of the photon counts and the CSS for these peaks are shown in Fig.~\ref{fig:css}.
-The overall correction parameter was determined from these distributions.
-With this, the MPPC non-linearity is corrected again.
+The effective recovery time of an MPPC can vary from the pre-measured one due to temperature changes, etc. If there remains an overall difference between the effective and the independently calibrated MPPC non-linearity, the effect appears as a linear relation between the photon counts and corrected squared sum, CSS: $\sum_ir^i\left(N_\mathrm{rec}^i\right)^2$ of events as follows\cite{10.1093/ptep/ptad146}.

+Here, i runs over every sampling of the waveforms of every hit channel, $r^i$ is the correction factor other than the MPPC non-linearity, $N_\mathrm{rec}^i$ are the photon counts after the MPPC non-linearity correction, and $N_{\mathrm{true}}$ is the true total photon count of the event. $\Delta k = k - k'$ is the difference between the true and calibrated MPPC non-linearity.
+The true (calibrated) non-linearity parameter $k^{(')}$ is expressed as $k = \tau^{(')} / (\Delta t \cdot N_{\mathrm{pixel}})$ using the true (calibrated) MPPC recovery time $\tau$, sampling interval $\Delta t$, and the number of MPPC pixels $N_{\mathrm{pixel}}$\cite{10.1093/ptep/ptad146}.
+We used the photopeaks of the \SI{911}{\keV} gamma rays from $^{228}\mathrm{Ac}$, \SI{1461}{\keV} gamma rays from $^{40}\mathrm{K}$, and the double escape peak of \SI{2615}{\keV} gamma rays from $^{208}\mathrm{Tl}$ to evaluate this effect.
+Distributions of photon counts vs. CSS for these peaks are shown in Fig.~\ref{fig:css}.
+As described in \cite{10.1093/ptep/ptad146}, the observed slopes indicate the overall bias of the MPPC non-linearity correction through the recovery time of MPPCs.
+The MPPC non-linearity correction, EL gain correction, correction for the temporal variation of the photon counts and correction of the $z$-dependence of the photon counts were then repeated with the recovery times shifted by this overall bias.